Minnesota Vikings: 2014–2019

 The Vikings were responsible for a historic milestone in the late rounds of the 2016 NFL draft.
 Their sixth-round selection, German wide receiver Moritz Böhringer, was the first European player ever to be drafted by an NFL team without having previously played at any level in North America.
 After Teddy Bridgewater went down with a knee injury in the preseason of 2016, the Vikings traded their 2017 first round pick and a conditional fourth round pick to the Philadelphia Eagles for quarterback Sam Bradford, who threw for 20 touchdowns, 5 interceptions, 3,877 yards, and while starting the season a league best 5–0, completed the season 3–8 for a season total of 8–8.
-Following the knee injury, the Vikings declined to pick up the fifth-year option on Bridgewater.
+After the knee injury, the Vikings declined to pick up the fifth-year option on Bridgewater.
 Running back Adrian Peterson went down to injury in Week 2 against the Green Bay Packers with a torn meniscus and was placed on the Injured Reserve until Week 15.
 On February 28, 2017, the Vikings announced they would not exercise Peterson's 2017 contract option which made him a free agent.
 Had they exercised the option, Peterson would be owed $18 million for the 2017 season.
-On April 25, 2017, the New Orleans Saints signed Peterson to a 2-year, $7 million contract, ending his tenure with the Vikings since his debut in 2007 as a rookie.
+On April 25, 2017, the New Orleans Saints signed Peterson to a two-year, $7 million contract, ending his tenure with the Vikings since his debut in 2007 as a rookie.
 He holds several Vikings records including most career rushing touchdowns, career rushing yards, and most rushing yards in a season.

 In the summer of 2017, the Vikings ownership announced they would end the 52-year annual tradition of summer training camp in Mankato at Minnesota State University, Mankato as they built a large new headquarters building, training facility and area property development in Eagan on the site of the former Northwest Airlines offices completed in the spring of 2018 in time for the 2018 summer training camp that July.